Austeleus/inductor-debug-module/README.md

 - Python 3.10+
 - PyTorch 2.0+ (with torch.compile support)
 - torchvision (for ResNet benchmarks)
-- transformers (for BERT/Mamba benchmarks)
+- transformers (for BERT benchmarks)
 - matplotlib (for visualizations)

 ## Known Limitations

-1. **CPU Inductor on macOS**: May fail due to C++ header issues.
-Use Linux or GPU for full Inductor support.
+1. **CPU Inductor on macOS**: May have slower compilation.
+Use Linux or GPU for best performance.
-2. **HuggingFace Mamba**: Has `torch.compile` compatibility issues.
-We provide a custom SSM implementation.
-3. **Memory tracking**: Current implementation doesn't track peak memory during execution.
+2. **Memory tracking**: Current implementation checks per-tensor limits, not peak memory during execution.

-## Contributing

-See `PROJECT_PLAN.md` for the development roadmap and `ROBUSTNESS_ANALYSIS.md` for code quality notes.
+3. **Graph breaks**: Some operations may cause graph breaks that bypass constraint checking.

 ## License